FThompson/NetflixController/README.md

 * Timeout page readiness checks (useful in case of no internet connection)
 * Improve plugin design to be extendable for other websites
 * Come up with a better plugin name, maybe considering future extendability (Flixability, Joyflix, Netstix)
-* Batch chrome.storage calls when loading pages
+* Batch chrome.storage get calls where possible
+* Add warning bar for non-standard gamepad in content script
+* Separate live setting logic into external library

 ## Libraries and Materials Used
 * [pseudo:styler](https://github.com/TSedlar/pseudo-styler) - Allows for forcing an element to be styled with a pseudo-class.